williammeed/AD-LAB/README.md

 ---

-## 📄 Resume Summary
-> Built a virtualized Active Directory home lab using Windows Server 2022 and Windows 11.
-Configured AD DS, managed users and groups, implemented Group Policy for department-based restrictions, automated administrative tasks with PowerShell, and simulated real-world IT support workflows.

----

 ## 📬 Contact
 Feel free to reach out if you'd like to discuss this lab, provide feedback, or collaborate.